Symphogear: Symphogear Users

-Hibiki Tachibana is a cheerful and occasionally cautious schoolgirl who attends the same school as Tsubasa.
-Two years prior, she survives a Noise attack at a Zwei Wing concert due to Kanade's sacrifice, an event that inspires her to reject despair.
-Later, when cornered by Noise, she unconsciously activates a Symphogear by singing Kanade's song, empowered by a fragment of Kanade's relic embedded within her.
+Hibiki Tachibana is the protagonist of the franchise.
+She is a clumsy schoolgirl with an positive attitude, fueled by her catchphrase "It's alright.
+Everything is just fine." (へいきへっちゃら, Heiki hecchara).
+At the start of the series, she survives a Noise attack at a Zwei Wing concert due to Kanade's sacrifice, which influences her to help others no matter the cost to herself.
+Two years later, when cornered by another Noise attack, she unconsciously activates a Symphogear by singing Kanade's song, empowered by a fragment of Kanade's relic embedded within her.
 In battle, she sometimes enters a frenzied state.
 Though initially wielding only a partial relic, she compensates with martial arts prowess, using piston-enhanced gauntlets to deliver powerful strikes.
-Her Symphogear, SG-r03 Gungnir (ガングニール, Gangunīru), later evolves after merging with energy from Maria's relic, granting her drill or jet-powered gauntlets.
+Her Symphogear, SG-r03' Gungnir (ガングニール, Gangunīru), later evolves after merging with energy from Maria's relic, granting her drill or jet-powered gauntlets.
 Exposure to the Shénshòujìng's laser removes the Curse of Balal from her, enabling her to harness divine power as a "God Slayer" (神殺し, Kami koroshi).
-Hibiki's combat style reflects her Celtic rock motif, emphasizing close-quarters synergy with other Adaptors.
+Her battle songs are characterized by the violins, with aspects of Celtic rock.